 Mathematics is not inherently challenging; it requires consistent practice.

-Here are the things you can do to score 100 marks in Mathematics in class 12th without any problem.
-If you go through these points regularly and properly, there’s nothing that can stop you from topping the class 12th:
+Here are the steps you can take to score a perfect 100 marks in Mathematics in class 12th without any difficulty.
+If you follow these guidelines diligently, there’s no obstacle that can prevent you from topping your class in the 12th grade:

 Question Paper Analysis: